 How can I do it?

 Relentlessly ask yourself, “how can I do it?” and let it brew till your mind agrees to spill the answer to you.
-Whatever it is that you are struggling with in your life, any mental, physical, emotional, social or spiritual barrier that you can’t seem to cross, keep asking yourself, “how can I do it?” and be amazed how incredibly powerful your mind is in coming up with answers to difficult questions.
+Whatever it is that you are struggling with in your life, any mental, physical, emotional, social or spiritual barrier that you can’t seem to cross, keep asking yourself, “how can I do it?” and be amazed at how incredibly powerful your mind is in coming up with answers to difficult questions.

 No matter how challenging a field you might be in, whether you wish to own that glorious mansion or attain self-realization, nearly everything is possible with self-discipline.
 I am yet to meet any successful person who isn’t self-disciplined.
 If you ever get a chance to work with someone who’s really at the top of their game, just observe them.

 You will notice they are so self-disciplined that they don’t need anyone else to watch over them.
 They can oversee themselves and that’s just about the only yardstick of self-discipline, that is, can you supervise yourself and work as planned?
 It requires mindfulness and determination.
-It is easy and tempting to get distracted or procrastinate but it’s rarely worth the price, for every time, we veer off course, we doubt ourselves even more.
+It is easy and tempting to get distracted or procrastinate but it’s rarely worth the price, for every time we veer off course, we doubt ourselves even more.
 Self-Discipline is one of the ways to build your brain power.

 What always worked for me, particularly during the days of my intense sadhana in the Himalayas, was a simple reminder.
 I used to say to myself, “The clock is ticking anyway.
 You’ll be performing some activity regardless, and since you are here to meditate, you may as well do exactly that.”
-Just remind yourself that why to do anything else when you can do what you should be doing.
+Just remind yourself, why do anything else when you can do what you should be doing.

 Self-discipline is the wisdom to know that if you won’t do it, it won’t get done.
 Whatever “it” maybe.

 Each one of us has only one brain (or less…) and it can only do so much.
 If it has to constantly cover lies or defend its position, if this powerful little organ has to battle inner demons, it is left with no time or energy to focus on the big picture.
 You lose your brain power.
-For your brain to be your ally or the agency of self-transformation, to have the real brain power it must be free from the petty shackles of undesirable thoughts and actions.
+For your brain to be your ally or the agency of self-transformation, to have real brain power, it must be free from the petty shackles of undesirable thoughts and actions.
 And, living a virtuous life alone can give someone that freedom.

 When we consistently do the right thing, our brain not only derives strength and power, but also energy from the universal consciousness.
-For, truth, shortens, if not eliminates, the gap between individual and cosmic consciousness.
+For, truth shortens, if not eliminates, the gap between the individual and cosmic consciousness.
 When we lead simple and transparent lives, we have much less to worry about; and that is always a good thing.